Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 To ensure valid findings, I prioritized statistical comparisons where available.
 Drawing concrete conclusions only in cases where statistically significant differences could be observed between groups.
 Furthermore, I divided the category of “bot” into two: simple bots and sophisticated bots, based on prior research highlighting differences in behaviors based on bot-checker (in this case, [Botometer](https://botometer.osome.iu.edu/)) score.
 Wherein a high bot-checker score indicates a type of automation that matches more with known bot behaviors, and less with known human behaviors, leading to the simple classification.
 A lower, but still high score is indicative of behaviors between that of known humans and bots, reflecting the sophisticated (more natural, human like) aspect of the second bot classification.
 I believe this differentiation to be meaningful and allowing for a more accurate understanding of the issues plaguing our social media.

-Lastly, in the thesis and this write-up I refer to groups of users as a class (for classification), which are _missing_, _humans_, _simple bots_ and _sophisticated bots_, defined by [Botometer](https://botometer.osome.iu.edu/) results.
+Lastly, in the thesis and this write-up I refer to groups of users as a class (for classification), which are _missing_, _humans_, _simple bots_ and _sophisticated bots_, defined by [Botometer](https://botometer.osome.iu.edu/) scores.

 <h2>General observations</h2>